csiro-data-school/regex/_episodes/02-shell-wildcards.md

 matching to a list of options or ranges.

-Use of square brackets \[*list*\] allows matching to a single character, where that character has to match any of the options listed between the brackets.
+Use of square brackets \[ *list* \] allows matching to a single character, where that character has to match any of the options listed between the brackets.
-The brackets may contain a list or a range or a mix of both.
+The brackets may contain a list, or a range, or a mix of both.
 For example, to match any one digit from 0 to 9, the following are equivalent:
 ~~~
 [0123456789]